In this article, I will discuss the types of Allen Bradley PLC used from smaller applications to higher ones.

-There are many three types of PLC you can use,
+There are three types of PLC you can use,

-These three types of PLC have their capability of handling the process.
+These three types of PLC have the capability of handling the process.
 They are greatly differentiated by their software, expansion module limitation, memory space, and communication protocol.

 This type of PLC is used for the small control system.

 We can use where less I/O’s is required.

 It comes with fixed I/Os (onboard I/O).

 No physical rack is required.
 The input and output cards are connected using a ribbon cable.